-A traditional Moroccan basket known as a "tbaq."
-This basket is handmade using a local dried grass that is wound with colorful wool thread into one-of-a-kind designs.
-Originally these baskets were used for bread making but nowadays they can be functional or decorative.
+A traditional Moroccan basket known as a "mkeb."
+This basket is handmade using a local dried grass that is meticulously wound with colorful wool thread into one-of-a-kind designs.
+These baskets take the artisan about a month to make.

 Moroccan artisans are paid a meagre 4% of an average sale online or in local markets.

 But with your help we can change that!

 Every product on Anou is priced by artisans themselves and Anou shows